 Well Festival of Arts & Wellbeing

-Well Festival of Arts and Wellbeing champions and celebrates the health benefits of participation in the arts by everyone.
-Each day, festival-goers will have the opportunity to witness colourful, beautiful, thought-provoking music, art, theatre, film, dance and literature, and to experience the joy of creativity through a kaleidoscope of workshops and interactive opportunities for all ages.
+The Well Festival of Arts and Wellbeing champions and celebrates all the ways that the arts help us to feel good.
+Due to the ongoing pandemic and in line with public health guidelines, many events will again take place online, giving this Waterford-wide festival the opportunity to reach beyond the county borders and welcome arts fans from near and far.
+Each day, festival-goers will have the opportunity to witness colourful, beautiful, thought-provoking music, art, movement and literature, and to experience the joy of creativity through a range of workshops and interactive opportunities for all ages.

 Highlights of the Well Festival of Arts and Wellbeing 2022 programme include:

 – Fancy a lift?, a daily poetry postcard, curated by Waterford writer Joanne McCarthy, delivered virtually online and on meal trays to patients at University Hospital Waterford (UHW);

 – Doodling for Wellbeing, an online tutorial to demonstrate the ease and benefits of doodling, by illustrator Sarah Bowie;